drpnd/aos/README.md

 We also note that any other timers such as time stamp counter (TSC) and high precision event timer (HPET) may be used instead of ACPI PM timer if they are available.

+## Checkpoint a
+Multicore/multiprocessor system becomes more common in these days.
+In this checkpoint, we try to boot all cores/processors from the bootstrap processor (BSP).
+The processors booted from the BSP are called application processors (APs).
+The simplest procedure to initialize the APs is the following:
+1) The BSP load the program, so-called trampoline code, into 4 KiB (aligned) page in the lower 1 MiB of memory.
+2) The BSP broadcasts INIT IPI (inter-processor interrupt) to initialize the APs, then waits 10 ms.
+3) The BSP broadcasts the first SIPI (start-up IPI), then wait 200 us.
+4) The BSP broadcasts the second SIPI (start-up IPI), then wait 200 us.
+This procedure is called INIT-SIPI-SIPI IPI sequence.